Severson-Group/AMDS/Accessories/DaisyChainAdapter/docs/README.md

 ## Design Requirements and Considerations

-The CAN board was designed with the following requirements:
+The Daisy Chain Adapter board was designed with the following requirements:

-1. Two CAN buses
-2. Differential and single ended sides should be isolated from each other
+1. Differential and single ended sides should be isolated from each other
-3. Include screw terminal for powering the board
+2. Include screw terminal for powering the board
-4. Testpoints to allow ease of Sal
+3. Testpoints to allow ease of Saleae probing
-5. Minimal routing on the bottom layer

-## Block Diagram

-The block diagram below illustrates the high level design of the signals as they come from the `AMDC` board to the `AMDS` boards.

 ## DB15 Connector 1: Differential